Written by

 The front door jingles again, and a moment later JENNY CALHOUN--a young woman in her late 20s in a bridesmaid's dress with her hair up and makeup impeccable--bursts into Mike's office.
 An incongruous leather satchel hangs from her shoulder.

 Mr. Sawyer, I'm so sorry.
-The audition went over and I got stuck and traffic and--
+The audition went over and I got stuck in traffic and--

 Bradley raises an eyebrow.
 Mike gives a deadpan look.